A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D

 \subsubsection{Microstructure}

-To analyze whether the X-FFT solver maintains its accuracy and efficiency for more complex microstructures, we consider smooth rock inclusions in a cemented matrix in this subsection.
+To analyze whether the X-FFT solver maintains its accuracy and efficiency for more complex microstructures, we consider smooth rock inclusions in a cement matrix in this section.
 The respective microstructure was generated by forming each grain as a cluster of spheres and packing the grains using the Mechanical Contraction Method~\cite{williams2003random,schneider2018modelling}.
 In this context, we apply an exponential smoothing of the grains' surface~\cite{donval2025directional}.
 Due to the description as a cluster of spheres, the level set description of each particle is naturally available.
 The resulting microstructure is shown in Fig.~\ref{fig:microstructureGrain} with an edge length \mbox{$512\mu\text{m}$} and features a volume fraction of $15\%$ of the grains.
-We use the material parameters of Lin et al.~\cite[Tab.3]{lin2022systematic} for the cemented matrix (gypsum) and the rocks (Portland cement) and prescribe unidirectional loading with the strain $\bar{\feps}_{11}=0.1\%$.
+We use the material parameters listed in Tab.~\ref{tab:materialGrains} for the cement matrix (gypsum) and the rocks (Portland cement) and prescribe unidirectional loading with the strain $\bar{\feps}_{11}=0.1\%$.
 The desired tolerance of the stopping criterion~\eqref{eq:stoppingCriterion} of the solver is set to $10^{-5}$ for this study.
 All computations of this study were run on 16 threads.